gravitylens/cm-labmanual-template/Cheatsheet.md

 ```

 ## Include Files
 This will allow you to include the contents of any other file within your document.
-Use this to break large lab manuals into multiple files
+Use this to break large lab manuals into multiple files.
 ```markdown
 ::: include exercise1.md :::
 ::: include exercise2.md :::